spava002/GPT-SoVITS-Streaming/README.md

 pip install git+https://github.com/spava002/GPT-SoVITS-Streaming.git
 ```

+Ensure you are using the correct version of torch (and with cuda support if using a gpu) based on the tested environments listed below.
+Installations can be found [here](https://pytorch.org/get-started/previous-versions/).

 ### Credits

 This project builds upon the excellent work of the original GPT-SoVITS team.
 All core functionality and model architecture credit goes to the original authors.